 Price volatility and energy insecurity

 Energy from fossil fuels is subject to the whims of global fossil fuel markets.
 That’s something we’re all too familiar with these days.
-Global events, from the pandemic to Russia’s invasion of Ukraine, have sent energy prices on a rollercoaster over the last few years.
-Last year, electricity costs rose faster than they have since 2008.
-Costs per kWh jumped 4.3% from 2020.
-And then there are prices at the gas pump.
-According to AAA, average gas prices as of April 14 were $4.07 per gallon, up from $2.86 a year ago.
+Global events, from the pandemic to Russia’s invasion of Ukraine, have sent energy prices on a rollercoaster over the past few years.
+The cost of electricity rose at double the rate of inflation last year, and costs per kWh jumped 14.3% from 2021.

 Health costs

-Burning fossil fuels doesn’t just release greenhouse gasses.
-It also releases other forms of pollution, including particulate matter.
+Burning fossil fuels doesn’t just release greenhouse gasses, it also releases other forms of pollution, including particulate matter.
 Why is that important?
 Because it can cause negative health effects, including respiratory problems like asthma and reduced lung function, heart disease, premature births, and premature deaths.
-Last year, experts reported that air pollution is responsible for a shocking one in five deaths around the world — double previous estimates.
+Last year, the Lancet found that air pollution continues to be responsible for nine million deaths per year, or about one in six deaths worldwide.
 Burning fossil fuels is a huge contributor to that air pollution.
 And those health effects disproportionately affect communities of color and low-income communities.

-Of course, health problems come with their own costs.
-The health impacts of fossil fuel-generated electricity total an estimated $886.5 billion a year in the US alone.
-The American Lung Association found that transitioning away from fossil fuels to clean energy could have public health benefits totaling $1.2 trillion by 2050.
+Of course, health problems come with their own price tags.
+We already know that the economic and health costs of air pollution from burning fossil fuels tops $8 billion per day globally.
+The American Lung Association reported last month that transitioning away from fossil fuels to clean energy could have public health benefits totaling $978 billion in the United States by 2050.

 Environmental costs